Workplace COVID-19 Vaccine Policies

 - When you are more protected from getting COVID-19, it also means people around you are more protected.

-- It makes travelling safer, when also following COVID-19 precautions.
+- It makes travelling safer, when also following COVID-19 precautions as needed.

 - You are more protected and protect others when playing sports and attending other activities or events.